Do you want to extend your personal diving skills and plan and lead dives for others?

 What diving experiences will this open up for me?

-Leading dives and helping to extend the experience of divers in your club is hugely enjoyable – and of course the more experienced your fellow members are, the more fun you can all have.
+Introducing divers to new experiences and managing diving for divers in your club is hugely enjoyable – and of course the more experienced your fellow members are, the more fun you can all have.

 You can sign up to do the Dive Leader course by joining a BSAC club.
 Find a club